jaybeecave/resume/README.md

 <h3>Contract Developer - Pengellys</h3>
 <h4>(Apr 2018 - March 2020)</h4>

-Contracting on a weekly basis to Pengellys maintaining and improving their bespoke logistics system built on __.NET__ and __Classic ASP__ - with over 20 years worth of custom code that can prove pretty challenging.
-I work face to face with the client hot coding new ideas and deploying changes daily with an "iterate fast and release often" approach.
+Contracting on a weekly basis to Pengellys maintaining and improving their bespoke logistics system built on .NET and Classic ASP - with over 20 years worth of custom code that proved pretty challenging.
+I worked face to face with the client hot coding new ideas and deploying changes daily with an "iterate fast and release often" approach.

 __Noteworthy Features:__
 - Health, safety and processes system